feisalramar/feisalramar/README.md

 #### I'm currently -:

 - Working as a freelance software engineer.
-- Deep diving in Amazon Technologies ( AWS ) and Learning Full-time masters of Science in Computer Science.
+- Deep diving in Amazon Technologies ( AWS ).
+- Learning Full-time masters of Science in Computer Science.
 - Open to collaborate to any project.